NVIDIA/aistore/docs/monitoring-get-batch.md

 For PromQL examples, please refer to [Observability: Prometheus](/docs/monitoring-prometheus.md) document.

-Here, we'll just notice maybe less obvious query that allows to analyze get-batch latency and, in particular, whether the latter is peer-induced vs resource-induced.
+In this section, we only highlight a few less obvious queries that may help analyze GetBatch latency - in particular, distinguish peer-induced stalls from resource-induced throttling.

 ## Rx Stall Rate (peer-induced waits)